unktir/js-object-clock/README.md

 ## Contributing

 If you have a suggestion that would make this project better, please fork the repo and create a [pull request](https://github.com/unktir/js-object-clock/compare/).
-You can also simply open an [issue](https://github.com/unktir/js-object-clock/issues/new) with the tag "enhancement".
-If you encounter any bug, then open an [issue](https://github.com/unktir/js-object-clock/issues/new) with the tag "bug".
+You can also simply open an [issue](https://github.com/unktir/js-object-clock/issues/new) with the tag "enhancement" or open a [discussion](https://github.com/unktir/js-object-clock/discussions/new/choose) so that I can discuss it with you.
+If you encounter any bug, open the [issue](https://github.com/unktir/js-object-clock/issues/new) with the tag "bug".

 To fix a bug or enhance an existing module, follow these steps:
 1. Fork the Repo